vinrzr/vinrzr.github.io/_posts/2022-09-06-oldest-game.md

 ![Picture 1](/assets/nightsedge.png)

-Roguelike feito em gamejam na Dev-U.
+Rogue-Like made for a Dev-U Gamejam

-Me envolvi mais na parte de level design e gameplay, enquanto outro game designer focava na história.
+I got more involved in the level design and gameplay, while another game designer focused on the story.